Intel bringing its famous drone light shows indoors

 Flying dozens of drones together in a coordinated show–all by a single pilot, by the way–is a very complicated undertaking, explains Natalie Cheung, Intel’s general manager of drone light shows.
 And unlike how many consumer drones are flown these days, Intel can do it all without using GPS for positioning.

-Of course, Intel plans on continuing to work with partners on its outdoor drone light shows, as evidenced by the fact that it’s replacing the traditional fireworks at California’s Travis Air Force Base this Fourth of July.
+Of course, Intel plans on continuing to work with partners on its outdoor drone light shows, as evidenced by the fact that it’s replacing the traditional fireworks at California’s Travis Air Force Base the day after the Fourth of July.
 But now that it’s successfully pulled off flying its drones at the San Francisco AT&T Store, the company wants to put new emphasis on finding partners interested in bringing drone light shows to a wide variety of indoor spaces.

 According to Cheung, setting up one of the shows can be done in as little as five to seven days of preparation and testing time at the actual location, with the timing depending on the complexity of the environment.
 But even before bringing its equipment to a place like the AT&T Store, Intel’s drone light-show team spends weeks or even months working on the performance, doing a safety site survey to discover any potential obstacles, and to develop the light show’s animation.

-Note: Update: Intel says it has rescheduled its drone light show at Travis Air Force Base in California until July 5th due to high wind conditions.